towersvault/shinpokered/README.md

 *Shin (真) - The kanji for "true".
 Used in Japanese media to denote a remastering, updated retelling , or a "true form" of something.*

      This is an enhancement ROM hack of Pokemon Red & Blue based on the Pret team's pokered disassembly project.
 It is a mostly-vanilla hack that focuses on fixing game engine bugs and oversights from the original game.
 Additionally, trainer AI routines are improved and multiple quality-of-life enhancements have been added.
 It also acts as a kind of research-informed speculative work that presents an alternate interpretation of the games.
 Specifically, that being what the 2016 Nintendo Virtual Console re-release of Gen-1 Pokemon could have been.
 It is the image of a glitch-free experience with player-friendly goodies and enhancements common to other modern remasterings.
      The main purpose of the accompanying source code repository is to study, comment upon, and repair functional errors.
-It is rather important to record for posterity the methods used for restoring the game to an error-free state.
+It is important to record, for posterity's sake, the methods used for restoring the game to an error-free state.
 Finally, the source code documents many differences and changes between the various Japanese and English releases.

 Read the ["Guide to New Player Functions"](/patches_and_info/Guide_to_New_Player_Functions.md) for instructions on all the new stuff the player can do.